"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 1 Corinthians 3:10-15 - According to the grace of God which was given to me, as a wise master builder I have laid the foundation, and another builds on it.
 But let each one take heed how he builds on it.
 For no other foundation can anyone lay than that which is laid, which is Jesus Christ.
 Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one's work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one's work, of what sort it is.
 If anyone's work which he has built on it endures, he will receive a reward.
 If anyone's work is burned, he will suffer loss; but he himself will be saved, yet so as through fire.

-The passage above shows that Christ has laid the foundation for our crowns.
-Our good works that survive the fire will be our rewards.
-These will adorn our crowns with "gold, silver" and "precious stones."
-The following verses describe the specific works that are rewarded with crowns:
+The passage above shows that Christ has laid the foundation of the crowns.
+A believer's good works that survive the fire will be their rewards.
+These will adorn their crowns with "gold, silver" and "precious stones."
+The following verses describe the specific works the Lord rewards to believers with crowns:

 The Crown of Life - Reward for faithfulness, even unto death: